russell-n/theape/ape/plugins/base_plugin.rst

 To summarize, the `BasePlugin` is the main way to add code that will be exposed to the end user.

 .. warning:: I have had a lot of problems troubleshooting when I accidentally name plugin-class the same thing as (one of) the class(es) it's building -- the re-definition of the name will wipe out your imported name.
-Don't do it.
+Don't do it. (e.g. don't create a plugin named Sample that builds a class named Sample as its product.)

+.. '

 Class Diagram
 -------------